 - Dropped a Bridge on Him: Kryten's spare heads, previously shown to have their own personalities, are destroyed off-screen trying to figure out what's wrong with Kryten.

 - Hypocritical Humor: In the episode's opening, Lister asserts he will never eat Space Weevil, when he ate one and loved it several seasons back.
+In fairness, he was unaware of what he was eating at the time, mistaking it for "crunchy King Prawn" based on the taste and texture.

 - No Sympathy: The Cat's only reaction to Kryten's head exploding?
 Scolding Lister that they'll have to clean it up now.